NWUHEP/ntupleProducer/README.md

   cmsRun ntupleProducer_cfg.py
 ```

+*NB*
-*NB* For now, the ntuples require that there be at least one lepton with pT > 10 GeV in order for an event to be saved.
-In the case that this is not desired (for instance, in jet or photon based studies), you should modify the following line in the ntupleProducer.cc file,
+For now, the ntuples require that there be at least one lepton with pT > 10 GeV in order for an event to be saved.
+In the case that this is not desired (for instance, in jet or photon based studies), you should modify the following line in the ntupleProducer.cc file

 ```if (eleCount > 0 || muCount > 0) eventTree -> Fill();```

 In addition to this, there is a flag in the configuration file, ntupleProducer_cfg.py